dmentipl/cocktails/content/recipes/daiquiri.md

 ## Instructions

-1. Shake ingredients including lime zest.
-2. Serve in a cocktail glass.
+Shake ingredients with ice.
+Serve in a cocktail glass.
+Garnish.
-3. Garnish with a lime slice.